Azure/iotedge-lorawan-starterkit/docs/user-guide/station-authentication-modes.md

 ./certificate-generate.sh client AABBCCFFFE001122
 ```

+!!! warning "IMPORTANT"
-**IMPORTANT:** for client authentication to successfully work, the Common Name of the certificate should exactly match the DevEUI of the Basic Station.
+    for client authentication to successfully work, the Common Name of the certificate should exactly match the DevEUI of the Basic Station.

 The previous command will generate the following files in the 'client' subfolder: